e3prom/rVRRPd/README.md

  * An Intel IA-64 (x86_64), or an ARMv8 processor (aarch64).
  * Rust's [`Cargo`](https://doc.rust-lang.org/cargo/) (v1.33.0 or higher), to build the project and all its dependencies.
  * At least one Ethernet interface, see [`conf/rvrrpd.conf`](conf/rvrrpd.conf) for a basic TOML configuration example.
- * Root privileges, required to access raw sockets, configure interfaces and to add kernel routes.
+ * Root privileges, required to access raw sockets, configure interfaces and to add routes.
- * The [`libnl-3`](https://www.infradead.org/~tgr/libnl/) and `libnl-route-3` libraries for accessing the netlink interface (Linux only).
+ * The [`libnl-3`](https://www.infradead.org/~tgr/libnl/) and `libnl-route-3` libraries for accessing the netlink interface (Linux).

 # Build and run
 To quickly build a development version of [`rVRRPd`](https://github.com/e3prom/rVRRPd), first make sure you have the **latest** version of [`Cargo`](https://doc.rust-lang.org/cargo/) installed.
-The recommended steps are to first [install](https://doc.rust-lang.org/cargo/getting-started/installation.html) Cargo, then the GNU Compiler Collection (GCC) toolchain and lastly the `libnl-3` development packages (including headers files), namely `libnl-3-dev` and `libnl-route-3-dev` on Linux Debian and derivatives.
+The recommended steps are to first [install](https://doc.rust-lang.org/cargo/getting-started/installation.html) Cargo, then the GNU Compiler Collection (GCC) toolchain and lastly the `libnl-3` development packages (including headers files), namely `libnl-3-dev` and `libnl-route-3-dev`, on Linux Debian and derivatives.

 To quickly build the daemon executable, use the `make` or `cargo build --release` command:
 ```console